The End of Stapleton International Airport Spurred the Beginning of The Foundation

 In 1995 the city also formed the Stapleton Citizens Advisory Board (CAB) made up of more than 40 representatives from neighborhoods, businesses and other groups.
 The CAB counseled the SRF and conducted numerous community outreach efforts.

-As the Green Book predicted over two decades ago, Stapleton has become “a model for addressing the economic and social needs of people while respecting the natural world.”
+As the Green Book predicted over two decades ago, Stapleton (now Central Park) has become “a model for addressing the economic and social needs of people while respecting the natural world.”

 Of course, it’s not perfect.
 Much remains to be done.
 And that’s where the Foundation for Sustainable Urban Communities is hard at work today.